 INTRODUCTION: India and Bangladesh resumed talks in New Delhi on Friday (21 January) on their dispute over sharing the waters of the River Ganges.

-INTRODUCTION: India and Bangladesh resumed talks in New Delhi on Friday (21 January) on their dispute over sharing the waters of the River Ganges.
+Background: INTRODUCTION: India and Bangladesh resumed talks in New Delhi on Friday (21 January) on their dispute over sharing the waters of the River Ganges.
 The issue has strained relations between the two countries because Bangladesh claims that India's diversion of the Ganges through the Farakka Barrage, north of Calcutta, does not leave Bangladesh with a fair share of water for irrigation during the dry season.

 There were also meetings last year to help soothe other issues such as the alleged border incidents between the Indian border police and the Bangladesh Rifles.
 Those talks ended with an Indian spokesman denying that Indian troops had ever infiltrated Bangladesh, as had been alleged in some press reports.
 The leader of the Bangladesh delegation had refused to comment on the issue to reporters.